TOP 19 PRODUCTIVITY HACKS FOR DESKTOP JOBS

 Define rules for the use of your smartphone at work, e.g. specific times/breaks for it or in general work on your smartphone screen time habits.

-Earphones are tricky: music or spoken content like podcasts might motivate you but only maintain your productivity if and only if you do “stupid” work.
-By that I mean work where you do not have to think, interpret or read.
-If you do work where you have to think, interpret or read, avoid earphones at all cost!
+Earphones are tricky: music or spoken content can motivate you but only help your productivity when you do “stupid” work.
+“Stupid” work means work where you do not have to think, interpret or read.
+If you have to think, interpret or read, avoid earphones at all cost!

 Open Space offices can be disturbing at first.
 Some get used to it.
 Others purposely find themselves focus rooms, where to work in concentration mode.
-The disadvantage is that you are cut off from your colleagues or boss which for small teams helps to be better informed (small teams often organize very informally).
+The downside is being cut off from colleagues or your boss, which can hurt communication in small, informally organized teams.

-Therefore, find out which type of work can be done in open space and which one’s really need your fullest attention and speed.
+Find out which type of work can be done in open space, and which one really need your fullest attention and speed.
 For focus and speed work in focus areas/rooms when necessary.

 9. Use Written Stopping Points

-Before you leave your working environment you write down at which activity you stopped working.
+Before you leave your working environment write down at which activity you stopped working.
 You also write down the next 1-3 necessary tasks or steps.
-When you come back to work the next day you immediately know what to do, you don’t lose time familiarizing yourself again and get back into the flow much faster.
+When you come back to work the next day you instantly know what to do.
+You don’t lose time familiarizing yourself again and get back into the flow much faster.

 This is a great way to stop working while you are in the middle of some deep work.
 Oftentimes people stay longer to finish something and do not find a good stopping point.
 With this technique you find it easier to „jump off“.
 And it only costs you 5 minutes that you need to consider at the end of your work day.